The-Balance-FFXIV/balance-static/content/jobs/casters/pictomancer/faq.md

       move.
 You have an extra Hammer between 2 minute bursts, which has priority for movement over Holy due to higher potency per second.
 One hammer will virtually always go into raid buffs.
+  - question: How about in AoE?
+    answer: Holy is a DPS gain on two or more targets -- use it as you'd like!
   - question: Do combos break?
     answer: "No, you can execute other actions between hits of your standard Red -> Green -> Blue combo, as well as during your three-hit hammer combo.
 You